Salvadoran colón: Post-colonial currency

 In 1919 currency laws were amended stipulating that the coins with daily wear would be withdrawn from circulation and coins with cuts or punched out parts would not be accepted as legal tender.
 The amendment also prohibited the using of cards, vouchers or counterparts to replace the official currency.
 Furthermore, it gave the Ministry of Finance the power to control the circulation of the currency.

 Despite the relative economic prosperity of the 1920s, the worldwide depression of 1929, the global drop in coffee prices and the government deregulation of the monetary system caused a national economic crisis.
 The main problem was the lack of a specialized institution dedicated to ensuring that currency retained its value by controlling banking activity.
 In response, the government of General Maximiliano Hernández Martínez hired an Englishman named Frederick Francis Joseph Powell to analyze and structure the Salvadoran banking body.
 In its final report, it was recommended that the banking system should be organized around a central bank to protect the currency and its value, and issue the currency and credit control.

 Thus through the presidential initiative on June 19, 1934, the legislature approved the creation of the Central Bank of El Salvador, an institution whose objectives are set to control the volume of credit and demand of currency, and was also conferred the exclusive power to issue monetary kind.

 Coins

 1 Salvadoran colón from El Salvador from 1985, which was minted in Mexico City by the Mexican Mint.

 Because the colón replaced the peso at par, 1 and 5 centavos coins issued before 1919 continued to be issued without design change after the colón's introduction.
 In 1921, cupro-nickel 10 centavos were introduced, followed by silver 25 centavos in 1943.
 In 1953, silver 50 centavos were introduced alongside smaller silver 25 centavos.
 Both were replaced by nickel coins in 1970.
 In 1974, nickel-brass 2 and 3 centavos coins were introduced, followed by 1 colón coins in 1984.
+U.S. coins are now used.